 conductor germany I austria I switzerland

-In 2015, Jonathon won the 54th International Competition for Young Conductors in Besançon, taking the Grand Prize aged only 23, and has, since, conducted the St. Petersburg Symphony Orchestra, Basel Symphony Orchestra, Prague Symphony Orchestra, Panda Wind Orchestra in Japan, the Philharmonie Zuidnederlandand, the Orchestre National de Lille, the Orchestre National de Lorraine, Chineke!
-Orchestra in the UK, and the Los Angeles Chamber Orchestra for a production of Kurt Weill’s Lost in the Stars, as part of his Conducting Fellowship supported by the Kurt Weill Foundation.
+Prior to these engagements, Jonathon Heyward conducted the St. Petersburg Symphony Orchestra, Basel Symphony Orchestra, Prague Symphony Orchestra, Panda Wind Orchestra in Japan, the Philharmonie Zuidnederland, Orchestre National de Lille, the Orchestre National de Lorraine, Chineke!
+Orchestra in the UK, and the Los Angeles Chamber Orchestra for a production of Kurt Weill’s Lost in the Stars, as part of a Conducting Fellowship supported by the Kurt Weill Foundation.

-Originally a cellist, Jonathon commenced his conducting studies at The Boston Conservatory in the class of Andrew Altenbach.
+Originally a cellist, Jonathon commenced his conducting studies at the Boston Conservatory in the class of Andrew Altenbach.
 He went on to occupy the position of Assistant Conductor for both their opera department and the Boston Opera Collaborative from 2012 to 2014, where he worked on productions including La Bohème, Zauberflöte and The Rape of Lucretia.
-In 2013 he became the youngest ever semi-finalist at the Blue Danube International Opera Conducting Competition and furthered his education with postgraduate studies with Sian Edwards at the Royal Academy of Music, London, from where he graduated in June 2016.
+Jonathon became the youngest ever semi-finalist at the Blue Danube International Opera Conducting Competition in 2013.
+From 2014 to 2016, he was Associate-Director of the Hamsptead Garden Opera Company in London, whilst furthering his education with postgraduate studies with Sian Edwards at the Royal Academy of Music, from where he graduated in June 2016.

 Please use only the latest biography.
 Changes may only be made after consultation with f r e i t a g a r t i s t s.